mattbeicke/swen-project/docs/DesignDoc.md

 ### Model Tier

-Manager: A manager adds and removes needs from the cupboard.<br>
 Need: A need is some item that a manager needs funded.<br>
 CompletedNeed: A Need that was fulfilled, containing the timestamp of fulfillment and user who did the fulfilling.
 User: A user can help support a manager by funding a need.<br>